AugustZellmer/LT-Gardening/README.md

-LT-GardeningRegrown is a small mod for the game RimWorld.
-Originally created by Steam user Lannan, I have adopted and tweaked this mod for newer versions of the game.

-This mod adds three new plantable flowers, and a square version of the plant pot.
+LT-GardeningRegrown is a mod for RimWorld based on Lannan's original LT-Gardening mod.
+LT-GardeningRegrown adds several additional flowers to RimWorld and buffs the base game's flowers.